swcarpentry/DEPRECATED-boot-camps/Python/5_numpy.md

 ### Exercise 5b

-Read and work through [http://wiki.scipy.org/Tentative_NumPy_Tutorial](this official NumPy tutorial).
+Read and work through [this official NumPy tutorial](http://wiki.scipy.org/Tentative_NumPy_Tutorial).

 What do you think?
 Does it do a good job of explaining how to use the software?